alextselegidis/easyappointments/README.md

 **Key advantages:**

-* Fully self-hosted — your data stays under your control
+- Fully self-hosted — your data stays under your control
-* Highly customizable and flexible
+- Highly customizable and flexible
-* Integrates with your existing website and database
+- Integrates with your existing website and database
-* Free for both personal and commercial use
+- Free for both personal and commercial use

+---

-## Features
+## ✨ Features

 Built to support a wide range of scheduling needs:

-* Appointment and customer management
+- Appointment and customer management
-* Service and provider organization
+- Service and provider organization
-* Working plans and booking rules
+- Working plans and booking rules
-* Google Calendar synchronization
+- Google Calendar synchronization
-* Email notification system
+- Email notification system
-* Multi-language interface
+- Multi-language interface
-* Self-hosted deployment
+- Self-hosted deployment
-* Active open-source community
+- Active open-source community

+---

-## Quick Start (Development)
+## ⚡ Quick Start (Development)

-Clone and run the project locally:
+Clone and run the project locally using the provided Docker Compose environment:

 ```bash
 # Clone the repository